Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/README.md

 built-in LOD Crossfade support too. *Note: LOD Pack does not support deforming meshes.*

-Unity 6.2 introduced Mesh LODs, but at the time of writing, Entities Graphics does not support them.
-However, Kinemation has fixed that.
-Mesh LODs are supported out-of-the-box.
+Unity 6.2 introduced Mesh LODs, but Entities Graphics did not support them.
+But Kinemation did.
+Mesh LODs were added to Entities Graphics 6.5 but still did not support LOD Crossfades.
+Meanwhile, Kinemation supports Mesh LODs with crossfades out-of-the-box.

 Kinemation also supports pure entity projected decals.
 You don’t need companion GameObjects to detail your world anymore.